ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 RealFi needs:

-* **Total Value Locked (TVL)**—The total U.S. dollar value of all assets deposited or staked in RealFi
+* **Total Value Locked (TVL)**—The total U.S. dollar value of all assets deposited or staked in RealFi, calculated as the total ADA delegations to all RealFi SPOs
 * **Staking Ratio**—The proportion of the total USDr supply that is currently staked as sUSDr in comparison to the total USDr supply that is eligible to be staked
-* **Monthly Active Users (MAUs)**—A key performance indicator (KPI) measuring the total number of unique individuals who interact with RealFi at least once within a 30-day period, used to evaluate user engagement, business health, and growth trends
+* **Monthly Active Users (MAUs)**—A key performance indicator (KPI) measuring the total number of unique individuals who interact with RealFi at least once within a 30-day period, used to evaluate user engagement, business health, and growth trends, calculated as the total number of SPOs participating in the Accelerator Program and the total number of delegators to all stake pools that RealFi SPOs operate

 <!-- Sources: